dhirajsriram/Pokedex-React-V2/README.md

 ```
 ### Listing

-- The listing pages follow the follwing url ; /results/(type) where type may be any of the following
+The listing pages follow the follwing url: /results/(type) where type may be any of the following
 - fire,
 - water,
 - grass,
 - electric,
 - fighting,
 - psychic,
 - normal,
 - steel,
 - dark,
 - dragon,
 - fairy,
 - poison,
 - ghost,
 - ice,
 - rock,
 - ground,
 - reset
-- The user may also clear the type filter by using the close icon at the end of the filter menu.
-- The design and funtionality mimic that of the home page, and support load-more when scrolled to the bottom of the page
+The user may also clear the type filter by using the close icon at the end of the filter menu.The design and funtionality mimic that of the home page, and support load-more when scrolled to the bottom of the page

 ### Description